Contracts (Rights of Third Parties) Act 1999: Criticism of the original doctrine

 The second rule of privity, that a third party cannot claim benefits from a contract, was widely criticised by academics, members of the judiciary and legal professionals.
 One problem was that the rule made no exceptions for cases where it was obviously intended for the third party to claim a benefit, such as the young couple in Tweddle v Atkinson, or the widow in Beswick v Beswick, where an uncle gave his nephew a business, on the condition that the nephew would pay the uncle a certain amount per week, and in the event of the uncle's death, give a lesser amount to his widow.

 A second argument used to undermine the doctrine of privity was to point out the large number of exceptions to the rule created by acts of Parliament, which seemed to indicate that Parliament itself had an issue with the doctrine.
-Critics also argued that with the large number of inconsistencies and exceptions with the doctrine of privity, it was "bad" law, as it provided no reliable rule; the way that the law works in theory is hugely different from how it is enforced in the courts.
+Critics also argued that with the large number of inconsistencies and exceptions with the doctrine of privity, it was a "bad" law, as it provided no reliable rule; the way that the law works in theory is hugely different from how it is enforced in the courts.
 The doctrine is also not found in many other legal systems, such as that of the United States.

 The doctrine came under criticism from many academics and judges, including Lord Scarman, Lord Denning, Lord Reid and Arthur Linton Corbin, and Stephen Guest wrote that "[I]t is said that it serves only to defeat the legitimate expectations of the third party, that it undermines the social interest of the community in the security of bargains and it is commercially inconvenient".

 Formation

 The first legislative proposal to reform the doctrine of privity was made in 1937; the Law Revision Committee, in their Sixth Interim Report, proposed an act of Parliament that would allow third parties to enforce terms of a contract that specified that they were allowed.
-The Second World War intervened and the report was not acted on; even as late as 1986 the assumption was that Parliament would not act, and any reform would come from judicial sources (in particular, the House of Lords).
+The Second World War intervened, and the report was not acted on; even as late as 1986 the assumption was that Parliament would not act, and any reform would come from judicial sources (in particular, the House of Lords).

 In 1991, the Law Commission (the successor to the Law Revision Committee) published Consultation Paper No. 121 "Privity of Contract: Contracts for the Benefit of Third Parties", which proposed a similar change, and, in July 1996, the final report (No. 242), along with a draft bill, were published.
 The proposed changes were supported by the legal profession and academics alike.
 The bill was introduced to the House of Lords on 3 December 1998, and, during its second reading, was jokingly offered to Lord Denning as a birthday present due to his fight to overturn the doctrine of privity.
 It was moved to the House of Commons on 14 June, and it received royal assent on 11 November 1999.